Alderman Lopez, Are You Kidding? Lopez Statement on Susan Russell’s Dismissal

 For whatever reason during the two work group meetings, Lopez was in my view (and the view of most in attendance), disrespectful to some (mostly those who expressed disagreement with any of his notions, even if the views were based on fact), especially the veterinarians, including one particularly well respected nationally renowned veterinarian.
 I later privately called Lopez out for his demeanor, as I was embarrassed.

 I have no clue what defining animal shelters means.
 Chicago didn’t do that, nor did our meetings.
 And humane treatment of impounded animals?
 If the suggestion is that previous to these meeting animals weren’t humanely treated, that’s crazy.
+Ald.
+Lopez, aside from creating drama, has not done anything to date to improve the lives of Chicago’s homeless animals.
 The problem is that the public may believe him.
 I am unsure of the grants he speaks about; maybe I am missing something .
 Of course grants within the rescue community have existed, and continue to but Chicago doesn’t provide any grants.
 Just unsure of what he means.

 If everything we do should be for the animals, I now have a question for Mayor Emanuel as well as Ald.
 Lopez.
-If the live release rate increased from under 70 percent for cats to just over 70 percent for dogs to today’s over 90 percent for cats and dogs….and that happens in just over two years – then we are saving animals.
+If the live release rate increased considerably to today’s over 90 percent for cats and dogs….and that happens in just over two years – then we are saving animals.
 Isn’t that the primary mission?
 What is there to complain about?
-(Of course, I am the first to agree, we can always do better).
+Of course, I am the first to agree, we can always do better, though the No Kill standard in many communities is 90 percent.
+Community is the key word, “No Kill” communities create a coalition, agreement among partners – it can not be mandated by a public official.

-Lopez continues to push the No Kill agenda, and the reality is that we’re about at those numbers right now.
-So, therefore Russell had achieved what Lopez said that he wanted all along, and despite Lopez’s interference.
+Lopez continues to push the No Kill agenda.
+Meanwhile, Russell had achieved what Lopez said that he wanted all along, and despite Lopez’s interference.

 I don’t care what you call it – call it No Kill, if you want.
 But what I have been saying for YEARS is that we need to craft a real plan which includes “safety nets,” some City supported and some by private groups – so people don’t feel the need to give up their pets.
-Lopez could have been helped with several of bullet points below.
+Lopez could have been helpful with several of bullet points below.
+However, he’s taken ever opportunity to criticize, of thought one media outlet why mysteriously considers his word credible.
+The animal welfare community now knows better.

 - More dollars for animal care and control (yes to some extent that has occurred but Chicago remains under funded).
 However, this is hardly Lopez alone that created more funding, Alderman Nick Sposato and others are as responsible.